MinhBienK2/trade/my-app/README.md

 But wait... there's more!

-- _The best test setup:_ Automatically guarantee code quality and non-breaking changes.
+- _The best test setup:_ Automatically guarantee code quantity and non-breaking changes.
 (Seen a react app with 100% test coverage before?)
 - _The fastest fonts:_ Say goodbye to vacant text.
 - _Stay fast_: Profile your app's performance from the comfort of your command